Private Events

 - Deposit due: before the event is confirmed.

-- Final headcount due: several days before standard parties.
+- Final headcount due: several days before standard parties, earlier for custom-prep events.

 - Custom content due: earlier for pet photos, logos, or custom art.

-- Final balance due: before the event or at arrival, depending on the studio policy.
+- Final balance due: before the event, at arrival, or by invoice terms for corporate buyers.

 Customers need to know what happens if they cancel, reschedule, or reduce the group size.
 The policy should avoid vague phrases like case by case unless the owner is comfortable negotiating every event.